 Use Long, Long Night throughout your solstice night journey

-I wrote the song Long, Long Night for the Crow Women’s most recent album, Seasons–A Pagan Journey Around the Wheel.
+I wrote the song Long, Long Night for the Crow Women’s third album, Seasons–A Pagan Journey Around the Wheel.
 Here are the words:

 It’s a long, long night